 Green Corps Program

-This program, offered by Goodwill in partnership with Seattle Parks and Recreation, helps unemployed young adults 18-24 prepare for their GED while learning life and career skills and getting on-the-job training in parks maintenance and environmental practices.
+Youth Green Corps is a partnership between Seattle Goodwill Industries and Seattle Department of Parks and Recreation.
+This program helps unemployed young adults, ages 18 – 24, with work readiness while learning life and career skills and getting on-the-job training in parks maintenance and environmental practices.

 Retail and Customer Service Program

 This nine-week training program gives participants the skills they need to work successfully in a retail environment.
 The program combines seven weeks of in-class instruction with two weeks of on-the-job training in a Seattle Goodwill Retail Store.
 When you finish the program, we will help you with your search for a job.

 If you aren’t sure if you need to take an entire class but would like to improve your education and skills, you can take one of our workshops, which are offered at our job training centers and at other community organizations.
 Topics include online job search, teamwork and communication, paying for college, budgeting your money, and more.

 Goodwill has team partnered with Everett Community College and local businesses to help high school students prepare for a career in aerospace.
 This two-year program provides students with a smooth transition through their senior year in high school towards college readiness.

 Youth Year-Round Program

 The Youth Year-Round Program provides in-school youth, ages 15-17, in the Seattle School District to prepare for college or a career.
 The youth in the program have multiple barriers to high school completion with the tools and support to not only graduate but to successfully choose a path to higher education or middle-skill/middle-wage careers.
 Students attend classes and workshops on weekdays during the summer and during school weekends and break times throughout the year.